-When BAT Agrar, a leading player in the German agricultural sector, needed a tool that could keep up with millions of daily price requests, complex contracts, and field operations, we redesigned PreisAktuell from the ground up.
+When BAT Agrar, a leading player in the German agricultural sector, needed a tool that could keep up with huge number of daily price requests, complex contracts, and field operations, we redesigned PreisAktuell from the ground up.
 The result: a scalable, intuitive, and high-performance platform trusted by farmers, field reps, traders and back-office agents alike.

 CLIENT